 #3 What Kind Of Support Do They Offer During The Software Trial?

-A trail period gives you a chance to test out a company’s product, and it also gives you a chance to test out their support.
+A trial period gives you a chance to test out a company’s product, and it also gives you a chance to test out their support.

-Technical errors can delay your drivers, which’ll really upset your customers.
+Technical errors can delay your drivers, which will really upset your customers.
 So you’ll want any issue you have to be addressed as quickly as possible.
 If you need to wait a long time to get a single query resolved, that’s not a good sign.

 Also, multiple contact options should be available to you (phone, email, online chat, etc.).
 There can never be too many ways to reach someone in a time of need.

 And it’s a big plus if their customer support team is staffed with native English speakers, as it can be difficult to communicate with foreign technicians software companies often hire on the cheap from call centers in Southeast Asia.

 #4 Are Tutorials Easy to Access and Understand?

 As mentioned above, the software you end up buying should be as easy to use as possible.